UNICEF poll: More than a third of young people in 30 countries report being a victim of online bullying

 Adolescent and young people can join the platform by SMS or on social media (Facebook, Whatsapp or Viber) allowing them to respond to polls, report concerns, support child rights and work to improve their communities.
 Currently, there are more than 7 million U-Reporters are present in over 60 countries.

 This poll was made possible by the many thousands of children and young people around the world who actively engaged with UNICEF as U-Reporters and participated in the poll.
 The poll was conducted in June 2019 and answered by more than 170,000 respondents in 30 countries.
-The poll results represent the information shared by the poll’s respondents.

 For more information visit www.ureport.in